anandpatibandla/portfolio/README.md

 Applied Spring Core annotations for dependency injection, used Spring MVC for REST APIs, and utilized Spring Boot to streamline microservices development.
 Developed and deployed cloud-hosted web applications and REST APIs using Spring Boot with embedded Tomcat, ensuring high availability and scalability.
 Deployed applications on AWS using services like S3, EC2, Lambda, and CloudFront, optimizing for large-scale, scalable solutions.
 ##PROJECTS
+Impact of AI on Market Capitalization of Companies Using Python

 Artificial Intelligence (AI) has become a game-changer in the business world, with companies investing heavily in AI-driven technologies to improve efficiency, decision-making, and automation.
 However, the true impact of AI on a company’s financial performance, particularly on its market capitalization, remains an area of research and interest.